Parasa

 Distribution

 Pantropical distribution.
 Documented from: North America (north-eastern and southern USA), Central America, South America, Asia (China, Taiwan, Japan, India, Southeast Asia), and other tropical regions.
-Specific locality of P. chloris established as north-eastern USA, likely southern states, correcting earlier vague 'Amer. mer.' indications.
+Specific type locality of P. chloris established as north-eastern USA, likely southern states, correcting earlier vague 'Amer. mer.' indications.

 Host Associations